pudly/schmopera-hugo/content/articles/die-walküre.md

 </figure>

-Heldon tenor [Stuart Skelton](/scene/people/stuart-skelton/) was wonderful in the role of Sigmund and a definite draw for many in the audience as he has steadily been making a name for himself internationally.
+Heldon tenor [Stuart Skelton](/scene/people/stuart-skelton/) was wonderful in the role of Siegmund and a definite draw for many in the audience as he has steadily been making a name for himself internationally.
 He somehow managed to achieve the colossal task of making it look easy.
 A few of his high notes were over pressurized and strained but I was able to forgive this as I felt he was taking a risk for dramatic purposes and was still able to produce an extraordinary sound.
 Most importantly, he gave a soulful performance with a fully realized character.

 <figure data-type="image">{{% md %}}![](https://res.cloudinary.com/schmopera/image/upload/v1548730796/media/2019/01/LPOWalkureSkelton.jpg){{% /md %}}